NIAS Polar and Ocean Studies

 Regular Publications

-The Indo-Arctic November and December Edition consists of three special comments on Japan’s polar research, Japan’s gender equality programme with a case of Ejiri and Norway’s deep-sea mining bill.
-Apart from it consists of a record of key developments in Biodiversity, Climate Change, Defence & Security, Diplomacy, Energy, Foreign Policy, Geopolitics, Heritage, Policy & Research, Science & Technology, and Shipping.
+The Indo-Arctic August Edition consists of three special comments on High Seas Treaty ratified: Who are the signatories?
+Why does it matter, US and Denmark’s discord and the entangled future of Greenlanders, and China launches first underwater manned vehicle: What are its objectives?
+Where do other non-Arctic states stand in deep-sea missions?
+Apart from it consists of a record of key developments in Biodiversity, Climate Change, Defence & Security, Diplomacy, Energy, Foreign Policy, Geopolitics, Heritage, Policy & Research, Science & Technology, and Shipping

 Russia's Arctic Policy: Objectives, Priorities and Tools